projectacrn/acrn-hypervisor/doc/developer-guides/hld/ivshmem-hld.rst

    It will support notification/interrupt mechanism in the future.

 ivshmem server:
-   A daemon for inter-VM notification capability that will work with **ivshmem dm**.
-This is currently **not implemented**, so the inter-VM communication doesn't support a notification mechanism.
+   With **ivshmem server** support, VMs with ivshmem devices enabled can send notification (interrupt) to each other by writing the target peer ID (VM ID) and vector index to the doorbell register of ivshmem device, **ivshmem server** forwards this notification event to target VM.

+   Two types of **ivshmem server** are defined in ACRN:

+   User land **ivshmem server** is a daemon in user space to forward notifications for **dm-land** ivshmem devices only, by co-working with **ivshmem dm**.
+   User land **ivshmem server** is not implemented.

+   HV-land **ivshmem server** plays similar role with user land **ivshmem server**, but it is a hypervisor module and forwards notification (virtual interrupt) to target VM with  **hv-land** ivshmem devices enabled.

 Ivshmem Device Introduction
 ***************************

-The ``ivshmem`` device is a virtual standard PCI device consisting of two Base Address Registers (BARs): BAR0 is used for emulating interrupt related registers, and BAR2 is used for exposing shared memory region.
-The ``ivshmem`` device doesn't support any extra capabilities.
+   The ``ivshmem`` device is a virtual standard PCI device consisting of three Base Address Registers (BARs):

+   * BAR0 is used for emulating interrupt related registers,
+   * BAR1 is used for emulating MSIX entry table, and
+   * BAR2 is used for exposing a shared memory region.

+  The ``ivshmem`` device supports no extra capabilities.

 Configuration Space Definition